 But by tracking your spending, setting up a basic budget, and altering some of your everyday habits, you may soon be able to gain control over your financial life, and start reaching your short- and long-term savings goals.

-One way to help keep spending in line (and jump start savings) is to sign up for a SoFi Money® cash management account.
+One way to help keep spending in line (and jump-start savings) is to sign up for a SoFi Checking and Savings® account.

-SoFi Money allows you to easily track your weekly spending in your dashboard within the SoFi Money app.
+SoFi Checking and Savings allows you to easily track your weekly spending in your dashboard within the SoFi Checking and Savings app.